-WHAT YOU CAN DO

-- Remove the bag from your lawnmower or use a mulching lawnmower.
-Leave the clippings to add organic matter and recycle nutrients, and avoid having to dispose of the grass clippings. - Drop off your yard waste at the Hudson Transfer Station off of West Road for composting Saturdays from 8 am to 12 pm - Barrels and Biodegradable Lead Bags Only.
-No container over 75 pounds in weight. - Start backyard composting (away from surface waters).
-See: https://www.des.nh.gov/organization/divi sions/waste/swrtas/documents/compost flier.pdf for a free "how-to" brochure. - NEVER dispose of leaves or clippings in or near storm drains, drainage channels (where water drains rain or melting snow), wetlands or waterbodies!
+WHAT YOU CAN DO - Remove the bag from your lawnmower or use a mulching lawnmower.
+Leave the clippings to add organic matter and recycle nutrients and avoid having to dispose of the grass clippings. - Drop off your yard waste at the Hudson Transfer Station on West Road for composting Saturdays from 8 am to 12 pm - Barrels and Biodegradable Lead Bags Only.
+No container over 75 pounds in weight.
+Start backyard composting (away from surface waters).
+For a free "how-to" brochure See: DIY Yard Waste Composting NEVER dispose of leaves or clippings in or near storm drains, drainage channels (where water drains rain or melting snow), wetlands or waterbodies.
+MORE INFORMATION Hudson Department of Public Works (603) 886-6018 NH Department of Environmental Services, 603-271-1352 or Deborah.Loiselle@des.nh.gov OUR COMMUNITY CARES Our community cares about clean water and is doing its part to help prevent water pollution in local waterways.

-MORE INFORMATION

-Hudson Department of Public Works (603) 886-6018

-NH Department of Environmental Services, 603-271-1352 or Deborah.Loiselle@des.nh.gov

-OUR COMMUNITY CARES

-Our community cares about clean water and is doing its part to help prevent water pollution in local waterways.
 This outreach message helps our community meet US Environmental Protection Agency (EPA) requirements to share pollution prevention information with its residents.